On the Okounkov-Olshanski formula for standard tableaux of skew shapes

 Due to the definition of the top boundary of $\nabla_\lm$, which had peaks where $w_\mu$ had zeroes, the northeast edge is labeled with $w_\mu$.
-Since the $i$th row from the top in $\nabla_\lm$ was can be decomposed into $2(\lambda_i + d - i) + 1$ triangles, and the ends of these rows were labeled $0$, the northwest and bottom edges have zeroes in the $(\lambda_i + d - i + 1)$th positions, exactly the locations of the zeroes in $w_\lambda$.
-Finally, since the strips composed of non-equivalent rhombi and 1-triangles are bounded by edges labeled 1, the northwest and bottom edges have $w_\lambda$.
+Since the $i$th row from the top in $\nabla_\lm$ was decomposed into $2(\lambda_i + d - i) + 1$ triangles, and the ends of these rows were labeled $0$, the northwest and bottom edges have zeroes in the $(\lambda_i + d - i + 1)$th positions, exactly the locations of the zeroes in $w_\lambda$.
+Finally, since the bands composed of non-equivalent rhombi and 1-triangles are bounded by edges labeled 1, the northwest and bottom edges have $w_\lambda$.
 Therefore we have established a mapping from $L(\nabla_\lm)$ to $\Delta^{\lambda\mu}_{\lambda}$.

 Now we will show that this correspondence is a bijection by constructing its inverse.
 Consider an element of $\Delta^{\lambda\mu}_\lambda$.
-By Lemma \ref{lem:ktlemma}, we can split up the triangle into strips that run northwest to southeast.
+By Lemma \ref{lem:ktlemma}, we can split up the triangle into bands that run northwest to southeast.